JustinBilleci/learning-progress/README.md

 *March 21st, 2024*

 Twenty-first Log: Haven't done much in terms of coding this week, created four new buttons in the REACT gym app.
 Placed them and styled them accordingly.
 Thanks for reading!

+*March 26th, 2024*

+Twenty-second Log: REACT gym app is taking me longer than expected, still working hard and making a lot of progress. updated some code for the gym app today.
+Have a good one!